 SmartThings is well-known for being the most integration-friendly hub.
-There’s a supported device list uploaded by ST and if you’d like to view what products integrate with SmartThings, click here.
+There’s a supported device list uploaded by ST, and if you’d like to view what products integrate with SmartThings, click here.
 In case you can’t find the device you own on the list, don’t worry, there might be a solution for you.

 In addition to what’s listed there, SmartThings integrates with Z-Wave and Zigbee devices.
-There are also two USB ports, and a built-in Bluetooth LE, for future device support.
+There are also two USB ports, and a built-in Bluetooth LE for future device support.

-As soon as the Bluetooth is active, SmartThings will turn into a perfect hub that’ll flawlessly sync with any smart device.
+As soon as the Bluetooth is active, SmartThings will turn into a perfect hub that will flawlessly sync with any smart device.
 If you don’t know what the Bluetooth does, simply put, it allows you to control specific devices directly from the hub.
 For instance, you can control Philips Hue bulbs via SmartThings.

 SmartThings ideally syncs with security cameras.
 If you own an Arlo Pro, you can connect it to the smart hub.
 The most significant drawback here is that SmartThings’ cloud store will soon turn into a paid service.

 Don’t Miss: Keurig K50 vs K55: Pros & Cons and Verdict

 That makes things worse since we won’t be able to record clips if we don’t subscribe to a paid plan.
 Since a lot of security cameras offer free cloud storage with an option of upgrading to a paid one, there’s no reason for us to pay for it.